What is SNAP-Ed?

+SNAP-Ed connects with people in the places where they eat, live, learn, play, work, and shop.
 SNAP-Ed uses three key program elements to support healthy lifestyle choices:

-SNAP-Ed provides nutrition education to individuals and groups of youth and adults, using approved SNAP-Ed educational materials in places where people eat, live, learn, play, work, and shop like parks, churches, community centers, schools, farmers markets, and food pantries.
-SNAP-Ed nutrition education classes can also enhance existing nutrition education and public health nutrition efforts in their community.
+SNAP-Ed provides nutrition education to individuals and groups of youth and adults.
+Education is provided in places like parks, churches, community centers, schools, farmers markets, and food pantries.
+SNAP-Ed nutrition education classes also build on existing nutrition education and public health nutrition efforts in the community.

 Policy, systems, and environmental strategies

 SNAP-Ed partners with communities to plan policy, systems, and environmental changes (PSE).
 These changes create opportunities for and remove barriers to healthy eating and active living.
 SNAP-Ed promotes PSE changes that encourage long-lasting impact to nutrition and physical activity for people with low incomes.
 These changes drive health equity.
 For examples of PSE strategies, please visit the Creating Healthy Local Places SNAP-Ed PSE Interactive Map.